 11. Add half a lemon, mix gently and turn off the heat.
 Serve hot with naan, puri or parathas.

 Easy peasy right?
-I have tried a gazillion times to click this dish before also, but somehow it always looks a bit dingy in pictures, same issues anyone?
+I have tried gazillion times to click this dish before also, but somehow it always looks a bit dingy in pictures, same issues anyone?
 Any tips?

 I hope you give this palak paneer a try and let me know how you like it better, pureed or chopped?
 I would love to read your comments and views!